azavgo/optionshtml/README.md

     [dependencies]
     optionshtml = {git = "https://github.com/azavgo/optionshtml", branch = "main"}
 ```
-2. Generate am Iron Condor and calculate its parameters at expiration:
+2. Generate an Iron Condor and calculate its parameters at expiration:
 ```Rust
 use optionshtml::*;